 You may wonder, with the hard shoulder being used as a lane: what would happen in an emergency where you need to pull over?
 Smart motorways aim to have emergency refuge areas dotted every 500m or so along the carriageway.
 They also intend to reduce the number of accidents by using extensive signage and CCTV coverage.

 So, we hope you feel a little more prepared (even excited?) to get out on the motorway and see where it takes you.
 They really are the best and most efficient way to get around the country.
 As long as you follow the rules and keep aware of everything going on around you, they can make for a relaxing and enjoyable driving experience.
+Feeling nervous?
+Check out reasons to take motorway lessons with your instructor.

 We’d recommend you take it easy though, staying on the same stretch of road for too long can make you drowsy.
 This is a great excuse to make use of one of the best parts of motorway driving—service stations!
 Grab a coffee, a snack or even a nap!

 Want more information on smart motorways?
 Keep your eyes glued to our blog section—we’ve got lots of exciting content coming up!
+Plus, be sure to check out what our instructors think about learners on motorways!